vineetrshenoy/SolitaireEncryption/README.md

 # SolitaireEncryption

 Using Circular Linked Lists to implement the simplified Solitaire encryption algorithm by Bruce Schneier.
 Created for CS112-Data Structures at Rutgers University (Spring 2015).
-For official assignment, click here: http://www.cs.rutgers.edu/courses/112/classes/spring_2015_venugopal/progs/prog2/prog2.html